Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Challenges and future directions

 \subsection{\emph{Balancing model complexity and interpretability}}

-Finding appropriate balance between model complexity and interpretability is one of the challenges in the implementation of DL for AM.
+Finding an appropriate balance between model complexity and interpretability is one of the challenges in the implementation of DL for AM.
 This section highlights some of the potential \textit{issues related to highly complex DL models}, and \textit{techniques to reduce model complexity}.
 Finally, it focuses on the potential of \textit{leveraging interpretable DL in AM}.

-Highly complex DL models are naturally related to some of the inherent challenges of overfitting, requirements of large amounts of data and computational resources.
-However, as discussed earlier, accurate and noise-free data is still both expensive and time-consuming in AM.
-Furthermore, complex models with larger datasets require high-computational resources.
-All of these challenges need to keep in mind during the implementation of DL for AM applications. \textit{Data dimension reduction} and \textit{model hyper-parameter tuning} techniques can be utilized to reduce the complexity of the DL models.
-Dimension reduction techniques could simplify the raw data and thereby help the model to capture informative features (\cite{liu2021integrated}, \cite{shi2022hybrid}).
+Highly complex DL models are naturally related to some of the inherent challenges of overfitting, requirements of large amounts of AM data, and computational resources.
+However, as discussed earlier, accurate and noise-free data is still both expensive and time-consuming in AM \citep{Zhang_Safdar_Xie_Li_Sage_Zhao2022_review}.
+Furthermore, complex models with larger datasets require high computational resources.
+All of these challenges need to be kept in mind during the implementation of DL for AM applications. \textit{Data dimension reduction} and \textit{model hyper-parameter tuning} techniques can be utilized to reduce the complexity of the DL models.
+Dimension reduction techniques could simplify the raw data and, thereby, help the model to capture informative features \citep{liu2021integrated, shi2022hybrid}.
 Regarding hyper-parameter tuning, it is worth mentioning that most of the existing DL implementations for AM follow random or trial-and-error basis search.
 It would be a good research direction to explore advanced optimization-based hyper-parameter tuning methods tailored to AM.

 It is still difficult to clearly interpret the prediction results of the DL models due to the over-parameterized complex black-box nature.
-Moreover, no studies have been noticed in the literature on the interpretability of DL models for specifically AM applications.
+Moreover, \emph{no significant studies} have been noticed in the literature on interpretable DL dedicated to AM applications.
 Therefore, interpretable DL can be a potential research direction in the field of AM.
 It can contribute by making DL models' decisions easily interpretable for the AM community, identifying critical features responsible for defective parts, enhancing trust in the capacity of DL models, and eventually helping in the widespread adoption of DL in AM industries.
-A recent survey paper (\cite{Li_Xiong__Dou2022_interpretable_DL_review}) is focused on interpretable DL in general.
+A recent survey paper on generalized interpretable DL by \cite{Li_Xiong__Dou2022_interpretable_DL_review} could be a starting point for further potential exploration tailored to AM applications.